 Although it is a sad farewell as we board our flight, our eyes remain wide with excitement and anticipation as we head towards the sandy beaches of the Fiji Islands.
 After a short flight, we travel to a remote coastal village.
-A true paradise in the Pacific, this Fijian village is complete with volcanic mountains, coral reefs, waterfalls, and friendly people.
+A true paradise in the Pacific, this Fijian village is complete with volcanic mountains, waterfalls, and friendly people.
 We essentially become part of this coastal community, living and working at the relaxed pace of “Fiji-time.”
 After a formal “sevu sevu” welcoming ceremony, the village opens its heart and homes to us.

 The Global Works chaperoned Group Flight departs from Los Angeles (LAX) for this program.
 Airfare is not included the tuition.
 Please visit Dates & Tuition for group flight costs and Flight & Travel Arrangements for more information about travel days.